2024/2025

 (5) If an examination consists of partial examinations, each partial examination can be retaken separately.
 However, passed partial examinations and not-passed partial examinations that are part of a passed examination cannot be retaken.

 (6) Any requirements about a certain grade on the grading scale being required as achieved in one or more partial examinations are stipulated in section 7.
+If no such requirements are stipulated in section 7 the overall course must be passed.
+Thus, a partial grade can be -03 or 00 if the total grade according to subsection 4 is at least 02.

 (7) If an elective course has partial exams, the pass requirements for the specific elective course apply.